 The best diet for your cat

-Feeding your cat the correct amount of a high quality, complete cat food and keeping a close eye on your cat's diet can also help them stay at the ideal weight.
-Obesity is a growing problem for the UK's pets, and overweight or obese cats are at risk of serious health problems including diabetes and arthritis.
+It’s also important to food your cat the right amount of food to prevent obesity-linked problems such as diabetes and arthritis.
 Regularly weighing your cat will help you spot quickly if they're putting on any weight, so you can adjust their diet as needed.

 What should I feed my cat?

-Complete: Always feed your cat a food that is labelled ‘complete’ because this means that it contains all the nutrients they need.
-‘Complementary’ foods can be given in small amounts alongside their main diet.
+- Complete: Always feed your cat food that’s labelled ‘complete’ – this means it has all the nutrients they need.
+If it’s labelled ‘complementary’ this means it should only be given occasionally as a treat.

-Wet vs dry: Most cats like variety in their food, so many owners choose to feed a combination of wet and dry – you’ll just need to make sure that you’re feeding them the right amount by looking at the packets and working out the correct portion sizes.
-Feeding a wet diet can help to increase your cat’s water intake if they’re not keen on drinking.
+- Wet or dry: Unless your vet has said otherwise, your cat can have wet food, dry food, or a combination of the two.
+If you feed a combination, you’ll just need to make sure that you’re giving them the right amount by looking at the packets and working out their portion sizes.
+It’s worth pointing out that feeding a wet diet can increase your cat’s water intake if they’re not keen on drinking.